Requesting a number port (APAC)

 - Toll-free numbers are only portable in Australia and New Zealand

-- We can't port international mobile numbers in Australia and APAC countries.
+- We cannot port mobile numbers in APAC countries.

 - If you have issues during the porting process, see our list of common porting issues and questions.

 - Most recent telephone bill/invoice

 - Download and complete the required Letter of Authorization (LOA)from the respective country.